JulienOrain/documentation/docs/guides/other/slack-alerts/index.md

 # Integrating with Slack

 Reliably supports integration with Slack.
 It is possible to configure Reliably to send a message to Slack when the budget for a given objective is less than the threshold set in the alert configuration.

 ## Example

-Create a manifest using the definition [here](../../../reference/entities/slackalertcriteria.md)
+Create a manifest using the definition <g-link to="/reference/entities/slackalertcriteria/">here</g-link>

 **Objective**